osmlab/atlas-checks/docs/standalone.md

 Atlas Checks allows you to run the checks against PBF files.

-`./gradlew run` will download a sample BLZ (Belize) PBF file and run the cheks on it automatically.
+`./gradlew run -Pchecks.local.sharded=false -Pchecks.local.input=https://download.geofabrik.de/central-america/belize-latest.osm.pbf` will download a BLZ (Belize) PBF file and run the checks on it automatically.

-If you want to supply a location to a remote PBF you can use a project property in Gradle to set the PBF location and execute
+You can change the value of the `checks.local.input` parameter to any remote PBF file you like.

-`gradle run -Pchecks.local.input=https://download.geofabrik.de/africa/south-africa-latest.osm.pbf`
+The `checks.local.sharded` parameter must be set to `false` to use gradle run with a PBF.
+The sharded checks job only works with sharded Atlas files.

 #### Running against PBF with Bounding Box